 Professor Tomiki did not put importance on how many techniques we knew.
 Rather, he encouraged us to master truly effective techniques with infinite possibilities of different ways of realistic applications.
 As a good example, a championship-class Judo player possibly has mastered only five or six effective techniques with thousands of different applications.

-Seiji Tanaka, 7th Dan (The Dawn of Tomiki Aikido)
+Seiji Tanaka, 7th Dan

 Kata